The RF 200-800mm lens is expected to arrive in December. In the meantime, here are the expectations for this lens.

 For many more comparisons, review the complete Canon RF 200-800mm F6.3-9 IS USM Lens Specifications using the site's lens specifications tool.

 The RF 200-800mm lens has 95mm front threads.
-95mm filters are rather large, heavy, and expensive, and they will not fit most other lenses without a step-up filter adapter ring.
+95mm filters are large, heavy, and expensive, and they will not fit most other lenses without a step-up filter adapter ring.

 Tripod rings provide balanced tripod mounting, avoiding tripod head and camera strain and sag, and they make camera rotation easy.
-This lens needs a tripod ring when used on support, and it gets a non-removable one that smoothly integrates into the lens body.
+This lens needs a tripod ring when used on support, and it gets a non-removable one that nicely integrates into the lens body.

 Lens strap attachment points are provided on the tripod ring, and we are advised to use them vs. a camera-attached strap.
 Canon makes taking that advice easy by including Lens Strap 40 in the box.